Skip to content ↓

 Year 6: Air quality

-In July 2023, the school was awarded the Eco Schools Green Flag Award with distinction!
+In July 2023 and 2024, the school was awarded the Eco Schools Green Flag Award with distinction!